UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 ## Supervised vs Unsupervised Learning

 - **Supervised learning** involves models for predicting a response based on predictor variables.
-   - An example of this is linear regression.
-This is the primary focus of this learning module.
+   - Examples of supervised learning models are linear regression and classification.
+These models are the primary focus of this learning module.
 - **Unsupervised learning** refers to models used to investigate features associated with observations
     - There is no response variable to predict, instead the goal is to understand the relationship between variables or observations.
     - An example of this is clustering.